PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 Hybrid deployment with online serving and offline training Job (hence the name general purpose cluster).
 We will deploy PaddlePaddle training job and [Nginx](https://www.nginx.com/resources/wiki/) web serving together.
-This case is a very typical scenario for large enterprises and Internet companies.
+This case is a very typical scenario for large enterprises and internet companies.

 #### Variable